-Strong words from a fellow lawyer mom describing what a disaster the last 18 months have been for working moms in a recent article for Vox.
+Strong words from a fellow lawyer mom describing what a disaster the last two years have been for working moms in a recent article for Vox.

 Affordable, universal, high-quality childcare?
 Tackling work culture and policies that are often stacked against working moms?
 Prirorities for sure.

 But as a working mom for 16+ years, I’m going to add one more.